Frank Bieder

 • IEEE ITS Intelligent Transportation Systems Magazine (ITS-M)

-• IEEE RAS International Conference for Robotics and Automatisation (ICRA)
+• IEEE RAS International Conference for Robotics and Automatization (ICRA)

 • IEEE RSJ International Conference on Intelligent Robots and Systems (IROS)